-We will create a high-quality, full-colour cover, custom-designed, in consultation with you by our skilled jacket artists.
-Simply put, we will not palm you off with a book cover based on a template which is used over and again with just a different book title and author's name on it.
-The whole team will liaise with you throughout the process, and revisions will be made only with your approval.
-You decide upon your own preferred retail price for the book, based upon the manufacturing costs as determined once design is completed.
+We will create a high-quality, full-colour cover, custom designed by our skilled jacket artists in consultation with you.
+Simply put, we will not palm you off with a book cover based on a template that is used over and over again with just a different title and author’s name on it.
+The whole team will liaise with you throughout the process and revisions will be made only with your approval.
+You decide on your own preferred retail price for your book, based on manufacturing costs as determined once the design is completed.
 Given that all internal illustration work is completed to an acceptably high standard when submitted to us, and that no unforeseen delays occur, the time frame from acceptance of submission to publication can be 60 days.

-Upon acceptance of your book for publication, and receipt of the completed text file and your payment, we are committed to undertaking and completing the following:
+On acceptance of your book for publication, and receipt of the completed text and your payment, we are committed to undertake and complete the following:

-• the purchase of the ISBN in your name with your name appearing on the imprint/copyright page as your book’s publisher.
-As we pay for a minimum batch of ten ISBNs that relate to your book, you will have plenty of ISBNs in reserve for your later books, all permanently registered to you;
+• purchase the ISBN in your name with your name appearing on the imprint/copyright page as your book’s publisher.
+As we pay for a minimum batch of 10 ISBNs that relate to your book, you will have plenty of ISBNs in reserve for your later books, all permanently registered to you;

-• the production of your book within 60 days (subject to your cooperation);
+• produce your book in 60 days (subject to your cooperation);

-• the custom design of your book cover, incorporating your thoughts and ideas;
+• custom design your book, incorporating your own thoughts and ideas;

-• the loading and submitting of your book to numerous worldwide databases to increase availability via the internet and thousands of retail outlets;
+• load and submit your book to numerous worldwide databases to increase availability via the internet and thousands of retail outlets.

-• the distribution of copies to the Legal Deposit Libraries;
+• distribute copies to the Legal Deposit Libraries;

-• submission of your book to the Amazon 'Search inside this book' programme,which will mean that a person doing a search by subject matter may pick up your name, book title or content and be able to read 20% of its contents.
+• submit your book to the Amazon 'Search inside this book' programme, which will mean that a person doing a search by subject matter may pick up your name, book title or content and be able to read 20% of its contents.

-• we will supply our book wholesaler with five complimentary copies of your book, ensuring that it appears as available for immediate delivery at Amazon and other book retailers and not as out of stock or with an extended delivery time (approximate cost £45.00 including postage, which we pay for out of the publishing fee).
+• supply our book wholesaler with 5 complimentary copies of your book, ensuring that it appears as available for immediate delivery at Amazon and other book retailers and not as out of stock or with an extended delivery time.
+The approximate cost of this is £45.00 including postage, which we pay for out of the publishing fee.

-• we will provide you with 50 complimentary copies of your book, including free delivery, shipped as a single delivery to any address on the UK mainland.
-'Complimentary copies' applies only to books that are paper/softback, Royal size (156x234mm) or smaller, printed in black and white, with a word count that does not exceed 80,000 words.
+• provide you with 50 complimentary copies of your book, including free delivery, shipped as a single delivery to any address on the UK mainland.
+‘Complimentary copies’ applies only to books that are paper/softback, Royal size (156mm x 234mm) or smaller, printed in black and white, with a word count that does not exceed 80,000 words.
 If the word count is greater than 80,000 or the book size is larger or contains colour inserts, we use the figure of £185 as an allowance towards the final print cost of the 50 complimentary copies, the author being responsible for the rest of the costs.
-A full-colour bookwill be allocated the same £185 allowance as the black and white version that has a page count of 80,000 words or more.
+A full-colour book will be allocated the same £185 allowance as the mono version that has a word count of 80,000 words or more.

-• We will additionally provide you with an Amazon Kindle e-book version of your book and Amazon Kindle set up service and e-book distribution.
-See bottom of page for more information about this service.
+• We will also provide you with a free Amazon Kindle e-book version of your book and Amazon Kindle set up service and e-book distribution.

 POETRY BOOK & CHILDREN’S BOOK SERVICE